projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 [styledcomponents]: https://styled-components.com

 > **NOTE**: An alternative to using Styled Components is to use a pre-processor
 > like, [Sass][].
-In fact, there's also a Gatsby plugin that allows us to use
+There's also a Gatsby plugin that allows us to use Sass files
-> Sass files in our components.
-We can also utilize S/CSS modules to solve the
+> in our components.
+We can also utilize S/CSS modules to solve the specificity
-> specificity issues.
+> issues.

 [sass]: https://sass-lang.com/